Health Care Integration: A Glimpse Into My Crystal Ball

 Your attorney should be your new BFF!!
 (Unless she already is).

-Posted on July 6, 2016, in "Single State Agency", Affordable Care Act, Audits, DHHS, Doctors, Durable Medical Equipment, False Claims, False Claims Act, Federal Government, Federal Law, Health Care Providers and Services, Home Health Care Agencies, Knicole Emanuel, Legal Analysis, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Fraud, Medicaid Providers, Medicaid Reimbursement, Medicaid Reimbursements, Medicare, Medicare Attorney, Medicare Audits, Medicare RAC, Medicare Reimbursement Rates, NC, North Carolina, Physicians, Post-Payment Reviews, Prepayment Review, Primary Care, Primary Care Physicians, Program Integrity, RAC Audits and tagged Affordable Care, Affordable Care Act, Anti Kickback, Anti Kickback Statutes, Borrasi, Center for Medicare and Medicaid, Centers for Medicare and Medicaid Services, CERTs, Clinical Labs, CMS, False Claims, False Claims Act, false claims act penalties, fraud waste abuse, Gordon & Rees, Health care, Health care integration, Health care provider, Health care transactions, Home health care, Home Health Services, Hospitals and Medicaid, Knicole Emanuel, Medicaid, Medicaid Fraud, Medicaid recipients, Medicaid Reimbursments, Medical loss ratios, Medicare, Medicare Attorney, Medicare Fraud, Medicare payee, Medicare payor, Medicare provider, MFCU, MICs, NC Medicaid, North Carolina, One purpose test, PERMs, Physical therapy, RAC Audits, RACs, Risk adjustment submissions, Risk corridor calculations, Safe Harbor, Yates memo, ZPICs.
+Posted on July 6, 2016, in "Single State Agency", Affordable Care Act, Doctors, Durable Medical Equipment, False Claims, False Claims Act, Federal Government, Federal Law, Health Care Providers and Services, Home Health Care Agencies, Knicole Emanuel, Legal Analysis, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Fraud, Medicaid Providers, Medicaid Reimbursement, Medicaid Reimbursements, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Audits, Medicare RAC, Medicare Reimbursement Rates, NC, NC DHHS, North Carolina, Physicians, Post-Payment Reviews, Prepayment Review, Primary Care, Primary Care Physicians, Program Integrity, RAC Audits and tagged Affordable Care, Affordable Care Act, Anti Kickback Statutes, Anti-Kickback and Stark Law, Borrasi, Center for Medicare and Medicaid, Centers for Medicare and Medicaid Services, CERTs, Clinical Labs, CMS, False Claims, False Claims Act, false claims act penalties, fraud waste abuse, Gordon & Rees, Health care, Health care integration, Health care provider, Health care transactions, Home health care, Home Health Services, Hospitals and Medicaid, Knicole Emanuel, Medicaid, Medicaid Fraud, Medicaid recipients, Medicaid Reimbursments, Medical loss ratios, Medicare, Medicare Attorney, Medicare Fraud, Medicare payee, Medicare payor, Medicare provider, MFCU, MICs, NC Medicaid, North Carolina, One purpose test, PERMs, Physical therapy, RAC Audits, RACs, Risk adjustment submissions, Risk corridor calculations, Safe Harbor, Yates memo, ZPICs.
 Bookmark the permalink.
 Leave a comment.